Sac City, Iowa: Transportation

-The Sac City Municipal Airport (ICAO: KSKI) is located approximately 2.5 mi south of the central business district.
+The Sac City Municipal Airport (ICAO: KSKI) is about 2.5 mi south of the central business district.
 Access to the airport is provided by U.S. Route 20, U.S. Route 71 and County Roads D42 and M54.
 The Airport is located on 136 acre owned by the City of Sac City.
 The established elevation is 1250 ft above sea level (MSL).

-The Sac City Municipal Airport is a Class III Airport with a concrete main runway (18/36) 4,100 feet and 75 ft wide with a crosswind runway of 44 ft by 2667 ft The secondary runway (14/32) surface is blacktop.
+The Sac City Municipal Airport is a Class III Airport with a concrete main runway (18/36) 4,100 feet and 75 ft wide with a crosswind runway of 44 ft by 2667 ft.
+The secondary runway (14/32) surface is blacktop.

 Health care

-Loring Hospital in Sac City, Iowa, is a 25-bed Critical Access Hospital serving Sac County and neighboring counties.
-Loring Hospital opened in September 1950.
-The hospital began a US$10 million construction and renovation project to address changing health care needs, and prepare for future growth.
+Loring Hospital in Sac City is a 25-bed Critical Access Hospital serving Sac County and neighboring counties.
+It opened in 1950.
+The hospital began a $10 million construction and renovation project to address changing health care needs and prepare for future growth.

 Education

 The city is served by the East Sac County Community School District.
-It was a part of the Sac Community School District until July 1, 2011, when it merged into East Sac County.
+It was a part of the Sac Community School District until 2011, when it merged into East Sac County.